 I have also added various opinion pieces and other little works of fiction to this site over the years, including some poems which were selected to feature in the Dublin Poetry Map as part of Poetry Day Ireland.

-I continue to work on various projects which I look forward to seeing leaving my writing room, and making their way out into the world, in the near future.
+I continue to work on various projects which I look forward to seeing leaving my writing room in the near future.
 In the meantime, you can read all about My Writing Year here.

 My gigs in 2019 included supporting Brew of Blue Sun in The Workmans Club, Dublin, performing as the featured artist at the Staccato Literary Salon in Toners Pub, Baggot Street, and opening for Native Harrow in The Underground Venue.

 And, as a seasoned attendee, I’m excited to have been announced as part of the line-up for the brilliant Rockin Road Festival which takes place in Drumcondra, Dublin on 24 May 2020.

 To find out more about these gigs, as well as other past and future performances, you can visit my events page.

 I began January 2020 recording a selection of my own songs at Jam Studios, Kells, Co.
 Meath, and I can’t wait to see them winging their way out into the world.

 You can read all about that experience, learn more about my songs, and hear some demos on my music and performance page.

 In addition to playing and performing, I also write about music, and I was delighted that my piece about Record Store Day came to be picked as a feature item on Golden Plec.

 I started populating this website in October 2013, when I entered the second year of an MA in Film and Television Studies with Dublin City University.
 It was three years after I’d completed my BA (Hons) in Film, Literature and Drama at Dublin Business School, and I thought it would be a good way to get writing about the subjects I was passionate about.